neo4reo/apm2-sensors/README.md

 * Add magnetometer (raw) readings to IMU packet.
 * Validate (with one small fix) flaperon mixing.
+* If no gps detected within 20 seconds of main loop start, give up on the gps.
+The gps polling imposes a timing hit periodically that can lead to hesitations and stuttering, so this gives up if no gps messages are detected within some reasonable amount of time.
+This enables the host system to run without a gps connected to the apm2 if it has a separate gps source.

 ## v2.40 release notes - February 13, 2016